 British artist Tracey Emin has installed 67 tiny birds in an area of the Sydney CBD and the idea is kind of like an arty Pokemon Go as you try and spot them all – of course, I had to go and try.
-Here’s my guide to finding the Tracey Emin birds in Sydney.
+Here’s my guide to where to find the Tracey Emin birds in Sydney.

 I’ve just spent an hour with my neck cricked upwards, I’m going to need osteopathy after this – well assuming I survive that is!
 I’ve already been tutted at by numerous angry office workers as I meander slowly around staring at the sky like some doped up cloud watcher.
 These birds are not easy to spot!